 In most communities, there are several options for recycling used bulbs, including tube-style fluorescents and CFLs.
 The DNR recommends that even "green" fluorescent bulbs be recycled because they often do contain measurable amounts of mercury.

 First, try to buy your bulbs at a store that will take them back for recycling.
-A growing number of retailers, including several large national chains, are providing this service, which makes it very easy to recycle old bulbs when you go in for replacements.
-If this is not an option, look into a Clean Sweep program [exit DNR] in your area.
+A growing number of retailers, including several large national chains, provide this service.

 Find a recycler in your area